What Is Fibroids ?

 If you have extremely heavy periods that are accompanied by abdominal pain, you may be suffering from fibroids.
-These noncancerous tumors are common, and at Avery Center for Obstetrics and Gynecology, you can find a solution.
-From changes in your diet to innovative robotic surgery, these board-certified physicians can help you find relief.
-If you live near Westport, Fairfield, or Norwalk, Connecticut, and think you may have fibroids, call to schedule an appointment at one of the three offices.
-You can even book online.
+These noncancerous tumors are extremely common and at The Avery Center we will guide you through comprehensive treatment options.
+From hormonal and non-hormonal medications to office-based endometrial ablation (Novasure) and innovative robotic surgery, our board-certified physicians can help improve your health and your life.
+If you live near Westport, Fairfield, or Norwalk, Connecticut, and have heavy or painful menstrual bleeding or think you may have fibroids we welcome you to meet with one of our providers.

 What Causes Fibroids?